Igglybuff/awesome-piracy/readme.md

 - [WeTransfer](https://wetransfer.com/) WeTransfer was founded in 2009 as the simplest way to send big files around the world.
 - [dmca.gripe](https://dmca.gripe/) A dmca-resistant, permanent file hosting service.
 - [reep.io](https://reep.io/) With reep.io you can transfer files directly to another browser.
+- [FireDrop](https://firedrop.com/) 100GB free cloud storage.

 ## Stream Synchronisation
 - [/r/Movie_Club](https://www.reddit.com/r/Movie_Club) Where you can get together with strangers and watch a great movie every week!
 - [sync](https://github.com/calzoneman/sync/) Node.JS Server and JavaScript/HTML Client for synchronizing online media
 - [watch2gether](https://www.watch2gether.com/) Enjoy the internet in sync with your friends.
 Watch videos, listen to music or go shopping on Watch2Gether.
 - [SyncLounge](https://synclounge.tv/) :star2: A third-party tool that allows you to watch Plex in sync with your friends/family, wherever you are.
-- [Netflix Party](https://www.netflixparty.com/) Netflix Party is a Chrome extension for watching Netflix remotely with other users.
+- [Netflix Party](https://chrome.google.com/webstore/detail/netflix-party/oocalimimngaihdkbihfgmpkcpnmlaoa/related) Netflix Party is a Chrome extension for watching Netflix remotely with other users.
 - [CyTube](https://cytu.be/) Channel-based shared streaming platform for synchronized viewing of YouTube and Google Drive videos
 - [ArconaiTV](https://www.arconaitv.us/) Another stream sharing platform with a nice UI
+- [&chill](https://andchill.tv/) Watch videos with people.

 ## Telegram Piracy
 - [piracy Telegram group](https://t.me/joinchat/JSoye0ykWKHhixE0_EV4dw) A modest group of 400+ pirates chatting on Telegram.